Selecting Landscape Plants: Ornamental Vines

 Silver fleece flower can be used for a quick screen and, once established, may grow as much as 20 feet in a single season.
 The foliage is dense and bright green.
 It will require severe pruning each spring to keep it within bounds.

-Brilliant orange and scarlet, 2-1/2 to 3-1/2 inches long, trumpet-shaped flowers are very showy from July through September (Figure 8).
+Brilliant orange and scarlet, 2-1/2 to 3-1/2 inches long, trumpet-shaped flowers are very showy from July through September (Figure 13).
 The dark green leaves present a bold, tropical appearance.
 Long cigarlike fruits on bright tan stems may be considered decorative during the winter months.
-Common trumpet-creeper grows well in partial shade.
+Common trumpet creeper grows well in partial shade.
 However, a full sun exposure is required for maximum flower production.
 It will tolerate both wet and dry soils.

 Additional support is sometimes required for this vigorous vine.
 Tying the heavy branches to a sturdy support and thinning the vine in early spring will prevent strong winds from tearing it down.
 Pinch back the tips during the growing season to eliminate excessive top growth and promote business.

-Common trumpet-creeper transplants readily.
+Common trumpet creeper transplants readily.
 It is a prolific seed producer and may become a pest if not kept under control.
 A hybrid variety, 'Madame Galen,' has larger, more showy flowers than the common type.
-Color is salmon red rather than orange-scarlet.
+Flower color is salmon red rather than orange-scarlet.

 Virginia creeper is a native, deciduous vine that climbs both by means of tendrils with adhesive disks which adhere to brick, stone or tree trunks, and by aerial rootlets which attach only to rough surfaces.
 It grows 30 to 50 feet tall and has a loose, open growth pattern.